 CB1 receptors are present in the brain and spinal cord, whereas CB2 receptors are found almost everywhere in the body, but especially in places linked to the immune system.

-It’s important to know that neither substance can be fatal, and that most of the potential side effects of CBD come from interactions with other drugs (more on that in a moment).
+It’s important to know that neither substance can be fatal, and that most of the potential side effects of CBD come from interactions with other drugs.

 With that said, you should be careful when ingesting any substance, and cease use immediately if you experience any negative side effects.